neu-se/CS4530-Fall-2024/Activities/Module14 Activity.md

    4. Otherwise, switch to the "I have MongoDB Compass installed" tab and connect.
 10. After you have connected to the database on MongoDB Compass, check what collections are created by default.
 11. Go to your project repository's server folder and run the `populate_db.ts` script.

 ```
 cd server

 npx ts-node populate_db.ts mongodb+srv://<username>:<password>@db-cs4530-f24-xxx.xxxxx.mongodb.net/
 ```

 Make sure you replace the username, password, and xxx values in the connection string.
 You can find the connection string in the instructions from step 9.

 {: .note }
-For the sake of simplicity and because you are not dealing with sensitive data, the Network Access was set to accept access from anywhere.
-But when working on other projects with sensitive data you should allow access to only a required scope of IP addresses.
+For simplicity, and since you're not handling sensitive data, the Network Access is set to allow connections from anywhere.
+However, for projects involving sensitive data, you should restrict access to only the necessary range of IP addresses.

-You can connect your locally deployed server to the cloud hosted MongoDB database.
-This can be useful when you are developing a feature and want to test it out before deploying it.
-To do this, add an environmental variable with the connection string before starting your server.
+You can connect your locally deployed server to a cloud-hosted MongoDB database.
+This is useful when developing a feature and testing it before deployment.
+To do this, add an environment variable with the connection string before starting your server.

 ```
 export MONGODB_URI="<connection string>"
 ```

-Note that if you do not save the environmental variable in a ~/.bashrc file or something similar, it will removed every time you close your terminal.
+Note that if you don't save the environment variable in a `~/.bashrc` file or a similar configuration, it will be removed every time you close the terminal.

 ### Setup your Server